 Kelsey Gilmore-Futeral - Secretary

 Hey y’all!
 My family and I live just outside of Charleston, South Carolina.
 I moved to Charleston from South Dakota in 2003 to competitively ride horses in college.
-Once I landed in the Lowcountry, there was no leaving for me!
-Eddie, my Great Pyrenees/Golden mix and therapy partner, and I met in 2006 and have been participating in pet therapy since 2007.
-Eddie came from a Golden Retriever rescue organization, and I volunteered to foster him.
-After he chewed apart several text books, more than one remote, some clothing, and began eying my shoe collection, I met a family who was hoping to adopt Eddie.
-When it looked like he might, in fact, find a family that would put up with his craziness, I just couldn’t let him go.
+Once I landed in the Lowcountry, there was no leaving!
+Eddie, my Great Pyrenees/Golden mix, and I met in 2006 and have been participating in pet therapy since 2007.
+Eddie came from a Golden Retriever rescue organization.
+I had volunteered to foster him.
+After he chewed apart several text books, more than one remote control and some clothing, he began eyeing my shoe collection.
+Then I met a family who was hoping to adopt Eddie.
+When it looked like he may, in fact, find a family that would put up with his craziness, I just couldn’t let him go.
 I became a foster-flunky mere weeks after inviting those large, hairy paws into my house.